 But of course, as I said on the program yesterday and today, they just wanted to use, they ignored the president's comments.

-We know what he was talking about, who he was talking about, and they want to use any incident to bludgeon him because they don't can't get over that he won, and they don't like him.
+And they want to use any incident to bludgeon him because they don't can't get over that he won and they don't like him.

 So they ignore everything about him.

-No matter how many times I've played over the years, he has distanced himself, condemned, repudiated, white supremacy, David Duke, and racism.
+No matter how many times I've played over the years, he has distanced himself, condemned, repudiated white supremacy, David Duke, and racism.

 All right, the president just talked about infrastructure creating millions of jobs.